Turkey photo essay: Family Adventure

 Turkey Photo Essay: Underground City of Kaymakli

-An entire 7 story city (only 5 open to visitors) make this UNESCO site amazing.
+The underground city is an entire 7 stories tall (only 5 open to visitors) make this UNESCO site amazing.
 My kids say this was their TOP favorite thing to see in Turkey.
-Truly an amazing spot for families!
+It is truly an amazing spot for families!

 Turkey Photo Essay – Cave dwellings